After Carotid Endarterectomy: In the Hospital

 As you regain strength

 You may be moved to another hospital room within a few hours.
 If your blood pressure and your heart rate are normal, you will go to a regular room.
-If your doctor has concerns about your blood pressure and heart rate being too low or too high, you may need to spend some time in the intensive care unit.
-Expect to be up and walking again within 24 hours if you have no complications.
+If your doctor has concerns about your blood pressure and heart rate being too low or too high, you may need to spend some time in the ICU.
+Expect to be up and walking within 24 hours if you have no complications.
 If you had a drain, it will be removed by a doctor or nurse the day after surgery.
 Most people spend at least 1 night in the hospital.
 You can go home when your doctor says it’s OK.
 Have an adult family member or friend drive you home.